retched/zencart_fedexrest/README.md

   - Insurance = -1
   - FedEx Rates = LIST

-Note that at this time (June 2023), the GROUND rates don't match but all others do.
-I have asked FedEx about this but not received a response.

 <hr>
-If your goal is to get approximately the same prices as the older FedEx Web Services plugin, use these settings:
+If your goal is to match the older FedEx Web Services plugin, use these settings:

 - In the Zen Cart Admin settings for the older FedEx Web Services plugin:
   - Enable Address Validation = false